UPDATED FEB 26, 2020

 Right in the heart of the city, Grabbagreen's Midtown eatery is making healthy eating quick and easy.
 Swing by to grab a bowl, wrap, or soup all made with locally-sourced, organic ingredients and nothing artificial.
 They even serve up acai bowls, fresh-pressed juice, smoothies, and cold brew coffee.
 So, consider this your one-stop shop for those busy, on-the-go weekdays.
 And if you don't happen to be in Midtown, you can also catch them at their second location in Cool Springs.

 Create your ideal Mediterranean meal at CAVA in Green Hills.
-Load up a pita or a bowl of greens or grains with as many proteins and veggies as you can handle, then top it off with some house-made dips and spreads.
+Load up a pita, a bowl of greens or grains with as many proteins and veggies as you can handle.
+Then top it off with some house-made dips and spreads.
 With nearly 59 million combos (for real, they counted), your taste buds will never get bored.

 What was originally a small sandwich shop with a mission to put better ingredients between their bread has grown both within and beyond Nashville.
 The East Nashville restaurant is bigger and better than in its origins, going beyond the bread to offer an eclectic menu that changes frequently.
 The Butcher & Bee sources locally, so the menu reflects what they find that’s fresh.
 Though, trust that no matter what they’ve got cooking, you’re sure to find something to satisfy.